Faydyn/psy_logparser/README.md

 1. Press __Win+S__ to search for "__cmd__", choose __Command Prompt__ (or PowerShell).
 2. Inside __Command Prompt__ type: `python`.
 3. Check, if it installed correctly and prints out the correct version number (__3.9.7__).
-4. Do another simple check, like `2 + 2`, which check result in `4` without any errors.
+4. Do another simple check, like `2 + 2`, which should result in 4 without any errors.
 5. Type `quit()` to exit Python.
 ![Python 3 Testing](img/py_check_done.png)